-Many, many hundreds of people have been asking me questions recently about what pens I use and how to get started in Calligraphy.
+Many hundreds of people have been asking me questions recently about what pens I use and how to get started in Calligraphy.
 This seems like the perfect time and place to help promote the practice and appreciation of this beautiful, ancient art form.
-Calligraphy has been created with a wide variety of tools over the past 2,000 years or so in the West.
+Calligraphy has been created with various tools over the past 2,000 years or so in the West.

-In terms of broad edge tools, necessary for Gothic and Italic styles of calligraphy, Pilot Parallel Pens are good tools for beginners.
-These are the pens I have been using for the clips that have recently gone viral on social media and websites like Design Taxi and Buzzfeed.
-‘Manuscript’ brand calligraphy fountain pens are widely available and practical beginners tools.
-As you advance you will probably want to start using traditional metal calligraphy nibs made by established manufacturers like Brause and Mitchell and Automatic Pens.
-They can be a bit more difficult to handle but you can help achieve finer, crisper results.
+Regarding broad-edge tools necessary for Gothic and Italic styles of calligraphy, Pilot Parallel Pens are good tools for beginners.
+These are the pens I have been using for the clips that have recently gone viral on social media and websites like Design Taxi and BuzzFeed.
+‘Manuscript’ brand calligraphy fountain pens are widely available and practical beginner tools.
+As you advance, you will probably want to use traditional metal calligraphy nibs made by established manufacturers like Brause and Mitchell and Automatic Pens.
+They can be a bit more difficult to handle, but you can help achieve finer, crisper results.

-For pointed pen calligraphy, characterised by graceful curves and strong contrasts in line width, I would recommend trying Nikko G nibs.
-You can use these in either a traditional or an oblique pen holder, it is a matter of personal preference.
+I recommend trying Nikko G nibs for pointed pen calligraphy, which is characterised by graceful curves and strong contrasts in line width.
+You can use these in either a traditional or an oblique pen holder; it is a matter of personal preference.
 Iron Gall ink is best for this type of calligraphy.
 Walker’s Copperplate Ink and McCaffrey’s Ink get great results for me.

 Paper is always an important consideration.
-The paper I often use with Pilot Parallel Pens is Daler Rowney Smooth Cartridge Paper, but any smooth cartridge paper should be fine.
-When I’m working on roughs for any type of calligraphy I often use layout paper and marker pads.
+I often use Daler Rowney Smooth Cartridge Paper with Pilot Parallel Pens, but any smooth cartridge paper should be fine.
+When working on roughs for any type of calligraphy, I often use layout paper and marker pads.
 In terms of sketch pads a lot of calligraphers like the Rhodia and Claire Fontaine brands as the paper doesn’t bleed easily.
 As with everything the key is to experiment, paper with more texture can produce interesting results too.

 The key to producing beautiful calligraphy is perseverance.
 Progress comes through focused and sustained study and practice.
 You will only persevere if you enjoy what you’re doing.
-For this reason I’d personally suggest starting with a calligraphy style you particularly like the look of.
-When you have a reasonable grasp of that style you will notice many of the skills are transferable to other styles.
+For this reason, I’d personally suggest starting with a calligraphy style you particularly like the look of.
+When you reasonably grasp that style, you will notice that many of the skills are transferable to other styles.